-If you have thousands of emails sitting in your account untouched sometimes the easiest step to take is to declare email bankruptcy.
+If you have thousands of emails sitting in your account untouched, you may just want to declare email bankruptcy.
 This means that regardless of where it came from you will delete all emails in your inbox older than a certain date.
 This is a drastic step and not for the faint of heart.
 However, if there was an email that was that important that you can’t risk deleting, don’t you think you would have made it a priority already?

 3. Divide and Conquer Emails By Sorting Them Into Folders

 One of the best ways to clean up your inbox is by filing away important emails into folders in case you need to access them later.
 (In Gmail, email folders are called labels).
 The idea is to get your account to inbox zero so that your inbox is completely empty.
 By keeping your inbox as empty as possible, you are better able to manage how you process emails when they come in.
 Here is my complete guide to organizing your email folders.

 An organized email account that won’t having your heart racing every time you open it is possible.
 You just have to diligently follow these steps.